Ione Quinby Griggs: Career

 In the early 1920s, Griggs began writing for the Chicago Evening Post.
 There, she became a public voice for women.
 In her early career, Griggs covered the crime beat, specializing in cases where women were tried for murders of husbands, boyfriends, and lovers.
 Over time she branched out, many times covering topics generally reserved for male reporters.
 She also competed with other female journalists, such as Maurine Dallas Watkins for exclusive scoops on sensational crime stories.

 Griggs interviewed Al Capone while he was in jail for tax evasion, shared a candy bar with him, and even covered his sister's wedding.
 While she has often been classified as a "sob sister," and embraced dramatic opportunities to write beyond sensationalized murders—such as when she rode an elephant in a parade and subsequently wrote about it—she also covered politics extensively.
-In addition, although fewer than five percent of local coverage in the Chicago Evening Post had bylines, Grigs had over one thousand bylined stories in her time at the paper; for a span of some years she bylined in a third of the daily papers.
+In addition, although fewer than five percent of local coverage in the Chicago Evening Post had bylines, Griggs had over one thousand bylined stories in her time at the paper; for a span of some years she bylined in a third of the daily papers.
 During the Great Depression, Griggs wrote about unemployment and homelessness among Chicago's women.
-Griggs' biographers concur with history scholar Alice Fahs that, along with other female reporters at the time, Griggs “placed women at the heart of a new public life.”
+Griggs' biographers concur with history scholar Alice Fahs that, along with other female reporters at the time, Griggs "placed women at the heart of a new public life."

 Over time, in addition to her writing for the Chicago Evening Post, Griggs was also writing for crime magazines and syndicated news services as a freelancer.
 Then, in 1931, she published a book about female killers, Murder for Love.